Copyright © Media Law International 2022. All Rights Reserved.

 Nestor Nestor Diculescu Kingston Petersen has its expertise in broadcasting, content distribution, publishing and advertising.
 Clients praise the team for its legal insight and responsiveness.
 “The firm’s lawyers demonstrate a high standard of advice, with particular knowledge of the Romanian television industry”, said one client.
-Led by Adina Chilim-Dumitriu, the team advises on complex cases connected with broadcasting agreements, advertising and related regulation, tax and corporate matters.
+The team advises on complex cases connected with broadcasting agreements, advertising and related regulation, tax and corporate matters.

 Tuca Zbarcea & Asociatii’s leading media and advertising group attracts multiple clients from the broadcast sector.
 With assistance including legal and regulatory, the firm’s service areas cover a range of matters including television distribution, digital broadcasting and authorisation.
-Key practitioner has in-depth experience advising on electronic communication and audio-visual law. is also highlighted for his entertainment and publishing specialisations.
+Lawyers have extensive experience advising on electronic communication and audio-visual law.
+The team is highly regarded for its entertainment and publishing specialisations.

 Bulboaca & Asociatii has notable expertise in the area of film and entertainment.
 TMT lawyers act for a multitude of local and international clients in cases of acquisitions and spectrum licensing.
 The team assists with the provision of electronic content in Romania via EU established entities in cases with cross-border components - involving data protection, e-commerce and advertising regulations.

 Musat & Asociatii is recognised for its transactional and regulatory advice on broadcasting and communications.
-Under the joint leadership of Anca Buta Musat and Iulian Popescu, the team advises on high profile cases involving television and radio operators, entertainment companies and music record labels.
+The team advises on high profile cases involving television and radio operators, entertainment companies and music record labels.
 The firm represents private and state-owned entities and is renowned for its diverse sector coverage.

 Popovici Nitu Stoica & Asociatii covers competition and regulatory aspects of media work with a broader focus on technology and telecoms.
-The team assists with copyright matters, data protection and privacy.
-Florian Nitu and Silviu Stoica are among the firm’s key media contacts who have detailed knowledge of distribution and e-commerce regulatory compliance.
+The firm’s media team assists with multiple copyright matters, data protection and privacy-related issues.
+Lawyers are praised by clients for having detailed knowledge of distribution and e-commerce regulatory compliance.